payment-gateway.app Docs

 Security Reporting Policy

-The public disclosure and reporting policy should be published on the operator-facing license portal for your deployment.
+The public disclosure and reporting policy should be published on the customer-facing product portal for your deployment.
 In the first-party production deployment it is available here:

 • https://payment-gateway.app/security-policy

-The required discovery file should also be published on that same operator-facing portal.
+The required discovery file should also be published on that same customer-facing portal.
 In the first-party production deployment it is available at:

 • https://payment-gateway.app/.well-known/security.txt